 Subject Name: 3AP101

 Animation principles, in terms of contemporary 3D production techniques, are used by visual effects facilities, feature animation studios and game production studios.
 These focus mainly on motion graphics and character animation.

 Applied Digital Arts

 Subject Name: 3DD101

 The Applied Digital Arts module is designed to equip learners with the skill-set to create and manipulate graphical elements within a digital workspace.
-The learner will become fully proficient in the chosen graphical manipulation and creation software.
+The student will become fully proficient in the graphical manipulation and creation software.

-The initial skillset focuses on the manipulation of images to familiarize the learner with the digital environment and general workflow.
+The initial skillset focuses on the manipulation of images, these familiarize the learner with the digital environment and general workflow.

-These skills are consequently expanded by imparting a strong foundation in digital drawing and painting with a focus on the fundamentals of art creation - both in theory and the practical application thereof.
+These skills are expanded to create a strong foundation in digital drawing and painting, with a focus on the fundamentals of art creation - both in theory and the practical application thereof.

 Art & Design Principals

 This module aims to create an understanding of the use of form and volume on a figure, focussing on design, shape and volume based on anatomical landmarks.